-Malta is a well-known destination amongst anyone who’s interested in diving, or learning English.
+Malta is a well-known destination for anyone interested in diving or learning English.
 The island has a number of quality diving schools spread across the island, and the same can be said for English schools.
-So if you’re looking to learn English and try diving, you can do both in a trip to Malta.
+So, if you want to learn English and try diving, you can do both on a trip to Malta.

-Over the years Malta has been named the best diving destination in the Mediterranean by various organisations across the world.
-There’s the two won in 2014, another in 2017, and once again in 2018 to name a few.
-There’s so many we lost count!
+Over the years, Malta has been named the best diving destination in the Mediterranean by various organisations across the world.
+There are two won in 2014, another in 2017, and once again in 2018 to name a few.
+There are so many we lost count!